 Instagram account

-In our 90-minute training sessions, we provide you with vital information and the practical steps of resuscitation.
-And that's not all: we also make sure you have fun!
+In our training courses, we teach you vital information and the practical steps of resuscitation.
+But that's not all: we also make sure you have fun!
 Our training course is interactive and practice-oriented - not dry theory.
 You practise in a relaxed atmosphere under the guidance of experienced trainers.

 Become a lifesaver - anyone can learn!
-With just 90 minutes of your time, you can make all the difference.
 Register now and save lives!

-You are a group of 4 to 12 people and have not found a suitable date?
+Are you a group of 4 to 12 people and haven't found a suitable date?
 No problem!
-Contact us by email and we will do our best to organise an individual appointment for you.
+Contact us by email and we will do our best to organise an individual date for you.
 Together we will find the perfect solution!

-In our courses, you will learn the most important steps in an emergency in a way that is related to practice and easy to understand: examining - calling - removing foreign bodies - ventilating - pressing.
+Our courses teach you the most important steps to take in an emergency in a way that is related to practice and easy to understand: Check - Call - Push - Shock.

-The focus is on babies and children, because every second counts in these situations.
+The focus is on adults, because every second counts in these situations.

 The training courses are currently held in German.